 - Using their fingerprint ID

-With one of these additional authentication features, hackers won’t be able to gain access to your VoIP solution—even if they have your password.
-Only the people with the correct second-step credentials can get in.
+With one of these additional authentication features, hackers won’t be able to gain access to your VoIP solution, even if they have your password.

 9. Train your team on cybersecurity

 Just one security hole in your phone system can leave you exposed to a VoIP hack.
-The same concept applies to your staff, too: one uneducated staff might make a mistake that causes an expensive data breach in your business phone system.
+The same concept applies to your staff, too: One uneducated employee might make a mistake that causes an expensive data breach in your business phone system.

-Whenever you’re onboarding your staff, give a mini-education on cybersecurity.
-Explain the importance of a strong password, install a VPN on their device, and educate them on the different types of VoIP hacks.
+Whenever you’re onboarding your staff, provide a mini-education on cybersecurity.
+Explain the importance of a strong password, install a VPN on their device, and educate them on the different types of VoIP hacks, especially social engineering.

-But remember: security isn’t a one-and-done job.
-Make it a priority to schedule cybersecurity training for your team members so they don’t get slack.
+But remember: Security isn’t a one-and-done job.
+Make it a priority to schedule regular cybersecurity training for your team members so they don’t get lazy.

 - All personal devices must be connected to the Wi-Fi network for encrypted voice conversations